 Hé 和 "Harmony"

-The term essentially refers to filling, uniting, flowing together, or putting things into accord with each other, and it is both a verb and a noun.
+- The term essentially refers to filling, uniting, flowing together, or putting things into accord with each other, and it is both a verb and a noun.
 Another word 合 is also pronounced hé in modern Mandarin and means almost exactly the same thing, but the pronunciations of the two differ in early Chinese and in non-Mandarin dialects.
 One could say that they have hé-ed together in Mandarin.
 (Click here for a popular story based on these two words.)

 Jiàn 谏 / 諫 "Remonstrate"